A Mezzanine Tutorial 2018 – Build a Blog on the Django Framework

 Glad you asked.

-I just published a Complete Mezzanine Tutorial on Skillshare (and Udemy) that will take you from the simple Mezzanine installation to a responsive and modern, three-page blog with dynamic data, forms, etc., all the while teaching you the ins and outs of Mezzanine!
+My course will take you from the simple Mezzanine installation to a responsive and modern, three-page blog with dynamic data, forms, etc., all the while teaching you the ins and outs of Mezzanine!

 Here's the intro video to the course: